winifred-kay/DAP-Trainee-Story/README.md

 ####  🛠️My Azubi Africa Journey 😍

  After graduating my first degree in computer science, I was introduced to a broad world of tech paths I could choose as a a career journey.
-I got confused😢 at a point o what career path to pursue.
-I gradually drifted to data analytics and how influential it was in business decision recently, but I did know how to start there journey.
-So when I came across Azubi Africa, a renowned institution offering data science courses, I knew it was the perfect opportunity to enhance my skills and pursue my passion.
+I got confused😢 at a point on what career path to pursue.
+I gradually drifted towards data analytics and got fascinated with how influential it was in business decision for big organizations but I was blank on where to start this journey.
+So when I came across Azubi Africa, a renowned institution offering data science program, I knew it was the perfect opportunity to enhance my skills and pursue my passion.
 Little did I know that this journey would prove to be transformative and enriching in ways
 I never imagined.💯✔️☑️